- Home

 The Intouchables is inspired by the true story of Philippe Pozzo di Borgo and his French-Algerian caregiver Abdel Sellou.

-Philippe (Francois Cluzet) is a wealthy Parisian aristocrat who owns a luxurious Parisian mansion.
-And, after becoming paralysed in a paragliding incident, Philippe hires young ex-convict Driss (Omar Sy) to be his caretaker.
-Although very different, the two men bond and develop a very special friendship.
+Philippe (Francois Cluzet) was a wealthy Parisian aristocrat who owned a luxurious Parisian mansion.
+After becoming paralysed in a paragliding incident, Philippe hired young ex-convict Driss (Omar Sy) to be his caretaker.
+Although very different, the two men developed a very special friendship.

-The Intouchables is a heartwarming film that communicates the power of love and friendship in bringing even the most unlikely people together.
+The Intouchables is a heartwarming film that shows the power of love and friendship in bringing even the most unlikely people together.

 6. Seven Pounds (2008)